Bylaws

 Section 3.
 A Member may nominate another Member or themselves for elective office.

 Section 4.
-The election shall be held at the membership meeting held in November of each year.
+The election shall be held at the membership meeting held in January of each year.

 Section 5.
 Contested elections shall be conducted by secret ballot.
 Non-contested elections may be conducted by voice vote.